-The following describes the nature of the material transactions of the Group with related parties as of December 31, 2021 and 2020:
+The following describes the nature of the material transactions of the Group with related parties as of March 31, 2022 and December 31, 2021 :

 - a.
-Amounts owed by ALI pertains to rental revenue collected by ALI on behalf of OLI. - b.
+Amounts owed by ALI pertains to rental revenue collected by ALI on behalf of OLI. b.
 Amounts owed by related parties are short-term advances made by the Group with interest rate at 1.96% to 3.05 % per annum.
-Interest income attributable to intercompany loans amounted to \$\mathbb{P}\$31.58 million and \$\mathbb{P}\$32.27 million in 2021 and 2020, respectively. - c.
+Interest income attributable to intercompany loans amounted to P5.84 million and P6.28 million as of March 31, 2022 and 2021, respectively.

+- c.
 The Group entered into operating lease agreements with entities under common control or significant influence of the Ultimate Parent, on its investment property portfolio. - d.
 The Group has entered into transactions with related parties consisting of advances and reimbursements of expenses.
 Services rendered to and received from related parties are made at normal market prices and normally settled in cash. - e.
 The Group has cash advances to AG Counselors Corp. for the due diligence of a property in Cavite.
-As of December 31, 2021 and 2020, there was no unliquidated cash advances. - f.
+As of March 31, 2022 and December 31, 2021, there was no unliquidated cash advances. - f.
 The Group has engaged the services of MDC for the technical due diligence, land development of the property in Cavite, Pampanga and Laguindingan and construction of a facility in Laguna.
-As of December 31, 2021 and 2020, the total payable to MDC amounted to ₱400.97 million and ₱261.02 million, respectively. - g.
+As of December 31, 2021 and 2020, the total payable to MDC amounted to P400.97 million and P261.02 million, respectively. - g.
 MDC Build Plus is the contractor of the Group's Standard Factory Building 2 in Phase 7, Laguna Technopark.
-As of December 31, 2021 and 2020, the retention payable of the Group amounted to nil. - h.
+As of March 31, 2022 and December 31, 2021, the retention payable of the Group amounts to nil. - h.
 Payable to ALI pertains to management fees.
-This is due and demandable and noninterest bearing. - i.
-On August 2, 2020, the Group, through LTI, executed a Deed of Absolute Sale with AC for the purchase of the 624,382 sqm lot located in Laguindingan, Misamis Oriental intended for the currently being developed Laguindingan Technopark project amounting to ₱299.08 million.
-The 50% of the total purchase price has already been paid in 2020 resulting to a ₱149.54 million payable to AC as of December 31, 2021.
+This is due and demandable and noninterest bearing. - On August 2, 2019, the Group, through LTI, executed a Deed of Absolute Sale with AC for the purchase of the 624,382 sqm lot located in Laguindingan, Misamis Oriental intended for the currently being developed Laguindingan Technopark project amounting to P299.08 million.
+The 50% of the total purchase price has already been paid in 2020 resulting to a P149.54 million payable to AC as of March 31, 2022.